caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/02-lesson.md

 _Review methods_

 ## SLIDE 8
-Review

-## SLIDE 9
--
-- _I Like_ statements convey positive feedback about current processes, services or products
-  - Example: I like that Airbnb shows me reviews based off of communication

-- _I Wish_ statements convey desirable or even frustrated feedback.
-  - Example: I wish that Airbnb could show you a virtual tour.

-- _What If_ statements talk about distant future possibilities.
-  - Example: What if Airbnb had a chat client so I could easily talk to hosts?

-- Feedback is best given with "I" statements.
-This method creates positive communication because it reframes statements from something negative to something positive.
-  - Example: “I sometimes feel you don’t listen to me” instead of “You don’t listen to a word I say.”
-  - Also, saying "I wish" is more positive than saying "I don't like."

-## SLIDE 10
 **IDEO 7 Rules of Brainstorming**:

 So how do we brainstorm?
 Well, IDEO - a famous design company - pioneered some basic rules.